 - LDAP Server Host Name

-- ldap.host
+- Idap.host

 - Enter the host name for the LDAP server.
 This is a mandatory field.

 - LDAP Server Port Number

 - ldap.port

 - Enter the LDAP server port number.
 The default is 389.
 This is an optional field.

 - LDAP Mask

 - ldap.mask

 - Enter the LDAP mask, either the authentication bind or search criteria.
 This is a mandatory field.

 - Creation of Unapproved User Accounts

 - ldap.allow-user-creation

-- Select True to determine, if unapproved user accounts can be created.
+- Select True to determine if unapproved user accounts can be created.
 The default value is true.
 This is an optional field.

 - Assign default roles to users

 - ldap.assign-default-roles

 - Select true to determine, if users shall be assigned default roles.

 - Auto create missing roles

 - ldap.auto-create-missing-roles

 - Select true to determine, if auto create missing roles is enabled.

 - Auto create missing departments

 - ldap.auto-create-missing-depts

-- Select true to determine, if auto create missing departments is enabled.
+- Select true to determine if auto create missing departments is enabled.

 - LDAP Version

 - ldap.version

 - The LDAP version used, which can be either 2 or 3.
 The default value is 2.
 This is an optional field.

 - Administrator Account Distinguished Name

 - ldap.bindDN

 - The distinguished name of the administrator account.
 This is an optional field.

 - Administrator Account Password

 - ldap.bindPassword

 - The password for the administrator account.
 This is an optional field.

 - Use SSL Connection

 - ldap.ssl.enabled

 - Enables an SSL Connection for LDAP.
 The default is false.

 - Follow referrals

 - ldap.follow-referrals

 - If true, follow referrals.

 - Retrieve data using the admin account

 - ldap.retrieve-data-as-admin

 - If true, then bindDN must be set.
 The default is false.

 - Search Start Location

 - ldap.baseDN

 - Start location for a search, works with ldap.mask and ldap.scope to define the search.
 This is an optional field.

 - Search Scope

 - ldap.scope

 - Determines the scope of the search.
 This is an optional field.

 - Attribute Name that Identifies a Found Entry

 - ldap.uniqueIDAttrib

 - Attribute name that identifies a found entry beyond the use of the distinguished name, if not specified, then defaults to uid.
-This is a mandatory
+This is a mandatory field.

 - Found Entry Email Attribute Name

 - ldap.emailAttrib

 - Email attribute name of a found entry.
 This is an optional field.

 - Found Entry First Name Attribute Name

 - ldap.givennameAttrib

 - First name attribute name of a found entry.
 This is an optional field.

 - Found Entry Middle Name Attribute Name

 - ldap.middlenameAttrib

 - Middle name attribute name of a found entry.
 This is an optional field.

 - Found Entry Last Name Attribute Name

-- Idap.surnameAttrib
+- ldap.surnameAttrib

 - Last name attribute name of a found entry.
 This is an optional field.

 - Found Entry Telephone Number Attribute Name

 - ldap.telephoneAttrib

 - Telephone number attribute name of a found entry.
 This is an optional field.

 - Use LDAP Departments

-- ldap.enable-synch-depts
+- Idap.enable-synch-depts

 - If true, get user departments from LDAP upon login.

 - Department Attribute

 - ldap.deptAttrib

 - Name of attribute of the departments of the entry found.

 - Use LDAP Roles

 - ldap.enable-synch-roles

 - If true, get user roles from LDAP upon login.

 - Role Attribute

 - ldap.rbac.roleAttrib

 - Name of attribute of the roles of the entry found.

 - Second Level Lookup Attribute

 - ldap.redirectDnAttrib

 - Attribute which identifies a second level lookup to retrieve user info; must be a dn(distinguished name).
 This is an optional field.

+- Bridge Class Name

+- ldap.bridge.classname

+- This is a required field.
+The text for this property represents the class name of the bridge to be used.

-16.7.6 Single Sign-On (SSO) Settings
+16.5.3.6 Single Sign-On (SSO) Settings